bsausser/Kata-Shopping-Cart-Async/README.md

 Build a simple shopping cart that handles volume discounts.

+Language: C#

+Framework: .NET Core 3.1 or later

+Expected time to complete: less than two hours.

 **Introduction**

 Consider a store where items have prices per unit but also volume discount prices.
 For example, apples may be $1.00 each or 4 for $3.00.